• Bolivia St. 3/14, Jerusalem, Israel

 Wonders of Egypt

-Egypt, the cradle of history and culture, can trace its beginnings to the civilizations that developed along the banks of the Nile River.
+Can trace its beginnings to the civilizations that developed along the banks of the Nile River.
 It was the Nile that molded the character of the people and made them the most civilized among any nation of ancient times.
 From time immemorial, the mystique of ancient Egypt has drawn fascinated travelers from across the globe.
 You are about to embark on a journey that will enable you to capture the beauty and soul of this fascinating country!

 Egypt is located in the northeast corner of the African continent.
 About the size of California, Nevada, and Arizona combined, it’s a large country, yet most of the population lives along the fertile Nile River.
 The Nile flows south to north through the eastern portion of the country and empties out into the Mediterranean Sea.
 Indeed, most of the destinations you will likely be interested in Cairo, Luxor and Aswan are on the Nile.